Visit Chiapas, Mexico

 We’ve selected a range of accommodation options for when you visit Chiapas.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-Described as Palenque's first boutique property the Boutique Hotel Quinta Chanabnal is located only 3 kilometers from the archeological site of Palenque surrounded by the sounds and sights of the jungle.
+Described as Palenque's first boutique property the Boutique Hotel Quinta Chanabnal is located only 3 kilometers from the archaeological site of Palenque surrounded by the sounds and sights of the jungle.